SerenityOS/serenity/Documentation/AdvancedBuildInstructions.md

 - `BUILD_LAGOM`: builds [Lagom](../Meta/Lagom/ReadMe.md), which makes various SerenityOS libraries and programs available on the host system.
 - `ENABLE_KERNEL_LTO`: builds the kernel with link-time optimization.
 - `INCLUDE_WASM_SPEC_TESTS`: downloads and includes the WebAssembly spec testsuite tests.
 In order to use this option, you will need to install `prettier` and `wabt`. wabt version 1.0.23 or higher is required to pre-process the WebAssembly spec testsuite.
+- `USE_CLANG_TOOLCHAIN`: uses the alternative Clang-based toolchain for building SerenityOS instead of the established GCC-based one.
+See the [Clang-based toolchain](#clang-based-toolchain) section below.
 - `BUILD_<component>`: builds the specified component, e.g. `BUILD_HEARTS` (note: must be all caps).
 Check the components.ini file in your build directory for a list of available components.
 Make sure to run `ninja clean` and `rm -rf Build/i686/Root` after disabling components.
 These options can be easily configured by using the `ConfigureComponents` utility.
 See the [Component Configuration](#component-configuration) section below.
 - `BUILD_EVERYTHING`: builds all optional components, overrides other `BUILD_<component>` flags when enabled